Providing technologically advanced telecommunications services to our communities

 @hay.net addresses

-Additional 1 GB of Email Storage
+Additional 1 Gig Email Storage

 note: @hccl.net email accounts need to migrate to @hay.net in order to increase the storage.